quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Explicit Congestion Notification Attacks

 An on-path attacker may manipulate the value of the field, affecting the congestion avoidance behavior of the sender.
-By clearing any CE marks the connection can help drive a bottle neck queue into a loss regime.
-By setting the ECN field to CE marking it can drive down the senders congestion window thus resulting in reduced throughput.
+Removing any ECN-CE marking causes senders to maintain or increase their sending rate beyond that the path can sustain, which will eventually result in loss.
+Adding an ECN-CE marking causes senders to reduce their sending rate.
 The later could equally be accomplished by dropping packets for the connection.
-Section 18 and 19 of {{!RFC3168}}
-discusses the effects of undesired manipulation of the ECN field in more details.
+Section 18 and 19 of {{!RFC3168}} discusses the effects of undesired manipulation of the ECN field in more details.

 If a receiver does not discard duplicate packets, an off-path attacker can retransmit packets with ECN bits set and manipulate the senders congestion